RencyRodrigues/SumoQuote/README.md

 Make sure you have JAVA 10 or above installed to run this test
 # Project Description
-# Project Name
-SumoQuote Website
+* Project Name: SumoQuote Website
-# Module Name
-Create an Account page
+* Module Name: Create an Account page
-# Project Environment
-Eclipse IDE
+* Project Environment: Eclipse IDE
-# Tools and Framework used
-Selenium, serenityBDD, cucumber, junit, maven
+* Tools and Framework used: Selenium, serenityBDD, cucumber, junit, maven
-# Makes use of Page Objects.
+* Makes use of Page Objects.
-# Written in Java
+* Written in Java

 # Steps
 1) Install Java 11 and above